 The Tesla Model Y fills the space between the Model 3 and the Model X, as a compact SUV.
 It will seat seven, offer plenty of space, but really appeal to those looking for something more affordable.

 The compact SUV segment is the biggest selling at the moment and isn't hugely populated with electric models, so it's a key target for Tesla.
-Tesla is currently suggesting that four versions will be available, but as the rest of the range trims down, we're not sure what the actual launch line-up will be.
+Tesla originally suggested four models would be available, but currently details two different specifications:

 - Starting price: $200,000, reservations open